What does ‘donating for medical research and treatments’ mean?

 What are the first steps?

-Donors who are willing to donate their cells to medical research will need to be enrolled on to the Medical Research Donor Panel.
-To be enrolled you will need complete a pre-screening questionnaire.
-The questionnaire covers your general health as well as your availability and preferences for the use of your cells.
+Donors who would like to donate their cells to medical research & treatments will need to be enrolled on to the Medical Research Donor Panel.
+To be enrolled you will need to complete a pre-screening questionnaire.
+This covers your general health, your availability and your preferences for the use of your cells.

-Once you have completed this and it’s been cleared, you will be enrolled on to the Medical Research Donor Panel.
+Once you have completed this and it’s been cleared against our medical guidelines, you will be enrolled on to the Medical Research Donor Panel.

 What happens when I'm on the Medical Research Donor Panel?

-Once you are on Medical Research Donor Panel, you can expect to hear from Anthony Nolan every time a medical researcher requests a donation for their project.
+Once you are enrolled, you can expect to hear from Anthony Nolan every time a medical researcher requests a donation for their project.
 We will contact you via email with the date, time, type of donation, and a bit of background on the research project to see if you are available and interested to donate.
 It's your choice if you want to donate to the request.
-Please feel free to reach out to the Anthony Nolan Coordinators if you have any questions about the request.
+Please feel free to reach out to your Anthony Nolan Coordinators if you have any questions.

-For each request we like to find two donors: a primary and a secondary - just in case one donor can't donate for any reason.
+For each request we try to find two donors: a primary and a secondary - just in case one donor can't donate for any reason.

-If you are available and interested, let the Anthony Nolan Coordinators know by completing the survey linked in the invitation email.
-They will tell you if you are the primary donor or the secondary donor, and walk you through the next steps in the donation process.
+If you are available and interested, let us know by completing the survey linked in the invitation email.
+We will tell you if you are the primary donor or the secondary donor, and walk you through the next steps in the donation process.

 Going on to donate

-Before you go on to donate, your Anthony Nolan Coordinator will arrange a medical examination at a specialist hospital.
-The medical is a series of checks and tests to ensure you are able to donate, you can read about what this involves here.
+Before you can donate, your coordinator will arrange a medical examination at the collection centre.
+The medical is a series of checks and tests to ensure it would be safe for you to donate.
+You can read about what this involves here.

-If you have already had a medical, you may need to repeat some tests to ensure you are still fit to donate.
-Your Anthony Nolan Coordinator will arrange this with you.
+If you have already had a medical in the last 6 months, you may need to repeat some tests to ensure you are still fit and safe to donate.
+Your coordinator will arrange this with you.

-If the primary donor is cleared they will go on to donate for the request.
-The secondary donor remains on the Medical Research Donor Panel and will be asked first as a priority for any future donation requests.
+If the primary donor is cleared and able to go ahead, they will go on to donate for the request.
+The secondary donor, if medically cleared, will remain on the Medical Research Donor Panel and will be asked first as a priority for any future donation requests.

-But if the primary donor is not cleared, the secondary donor will go forward for the donation instead.
+If the primary donor is not cleared or cannot go ahead to donate for any reason, the secondary donor (provided they have been cleared) will go forward for the donation instead.
 Your Anthony Nolan Coordinator will lead you through each and every step up until your donation.

 Your questions